-Advantages Challenges The U.SIsrael FTA offers the United States tariff rate Fresh produce lacking a risk assessment cannot enter quotas for some products, while reducing duties on other Israel. products.
-Many U.S. firms are unresponsive to Israeli requests to do supermarket chains and hotels buy only kosher products. business.
+Table 1.
+Mavantages and Chanenges Facing C Advantages Challenges The U.SIsrael FTA offers the United States tariff rate Fresh produce lacking a risk assessment cannot enter quotas for some products, while reducing duties on other Israel. products.
+Kosher products have a high market share in Israel; large Many U.S. firms are unresponsive to Israeli requests to supermarket chains and hotels buy only kosher products. do business.
 Over 10,000 American companies produce kosher products; U.S. products have a comparative advantage.
 Israel is almost completely dependent on imports to meet Israel is adopting EU-27 standards, which, in many cases, its grain, oilseeds, and feed needs.
-The United States is one are more restrictive than international standards. of the largest worldwide suppliers.
+The United States is are more restrictive than international standards. one of the largest worldwide suppliers.
 High living costs are forcing a reconsideration of tariffs The EU-27 is Israel's main trading partner and quotas.
-After a 13-year ban on U.S. beef, the Israeli veterinary Most frozen beef imported by Israel originates from South services lifted the ban in February 2016.
-America and Eastern Europe, both of which have strong price advantages over U.S. beef products.
-The Israeli consumer is already familiar with U.S. products and is receptive to new and emerging products from the high-level kosher certification for their food products.
-U.S. Israel's and Palestine's economies are linked.
-Exporters Import requirements are strict, new-to-market products are can use Israel as a gateway to the Palestinian market. often detained at port.
+After a 13-year ban on U.S. beef, the Israeli veterinary Most frozen beef imported by Israel originates from services lifted the ban in February 2016.
+South America and Eastern Europe, both of which have strong price advantages over U.S. beef products.
+The Israeli consumer is already familiar with U.S. Kosher requirements are strict; consumers are demanding products and is receptive to new and emerging products high-level kosher certification for their food products. from the U.S. Israel's and Palestine's economies are linked.
+Exporters Import requirements are strict; new-to-market products can use Israel as a gateway to the Palestinian market. are often detained at port.
 Israel's per capita consumption of fresh fruits and The hotel, restaurant, and institutional sector generally vegetables is high. prefers imports from nearby countries.
 Israelis are health-conscious, preferring to eat a balanced Many Israeli traders consider the Black Sea region a diet.
-Supermarkets are carrying products that were once natural source for grains due to its proximity and the convenience of small- and medium-sized cargoes. for their high quality and wholesomeness.
+Supermarkets are carrying products that were once natural source for grains due to its proximity and the only available at specialty stores.
+U.S. products are convenience of small- and medium-sized cargoes. known for their high quality and wholesomeness.
 In order to boost the local economy post-COVID-19, the government may lead a call for private consumers to support local industry products.
 Consumers may develop a solidarity with the local industry.